-Brian Schmack finished his eighth season at the helm of the Valpo baseball program in 2021.
+Brian Schmack finished his ninth season at the helm of the Valpo baseball program in 2022.

 In July 2013, Schmack was named the 17th head coach in Valpo baseball history and just the sixth since 1946.